bkamins/ABCDHypergraphGenerator.jl/README.md

               of sizes from 1 to k or a file name with such a sequence in the same format (if a single number is passed it is considered to be a filename)
-  -w W        either one of values: ':pure', ':linear', ':equal' or a
+  -w W        either one of values: ':strict', ':linear', ':majority' or a
-              file name with weights for w_cd where in i-th line are comma separated weights for hyperedge of size i+2 ranging from floor(i+2,2)+1 to i; the :pure value assumes that only c=d weight is non zero, the :linear value assumes weight equal to c, the :equal value assumes all weights are 1
+              file name with weights for w_cd where in i-th line are comma separated weights for hyperedge of size i+2 ranging from floor(i+2,2)+1 to i; the :strict value assumes that only c=d weight is non zero, the :linear value assumes weight equal to c, the :majority value assumes all weights are 1
   -s S        seed value for generator